AutomatedLab/AutomatedLab/Help/index.md

 ### Linux

-- pwsh started with sudo privileges or user needs to be granted access on /usr/share/AutomatedLab
-  - mkdir /usr/share/AutomatedLab && chown -R $USER:root /usr/share/AutomatedLab
-- WSL supported
+- WSL supported, Azure Cloud Shell supported
+- Tested on Fedora and Ubuntu, should run on any system capable of running PowerShell
 - PowerShell 6+
 - gss-ntlmssp to enable remoting (mandatory)
-- lsb_release, ip and route commands available
+- ip and route commands available
 - Azure subscription - At the moment, AutomatedLab only works using Azure.
 KVM is planned for Q3/2020.

 ## Supported products